andheniranjan/docs/learn/app-development/app-security/central-authentication-system.md

 ---
 ---

 The Central Authentication Service (CAS) is a single sign-on protocol for the web.
 Its purpose is to permit a user to access multiple applications using the same underlying authentication service.
 For example, a company has HRIS system which authenticates using LDAP.
 Now we want to build a Leave application using WaveMaker.
-If we need to provide a single login to Leave App & HRIS, then CAS is the solution to enable single sign-on.
+If we need to provide a single login to Leave App & HRIS, then CAS is the solution to enable single sign-on.lsdnvlnd

 CAS also allows web applications to authenticate users without gaining access to a user's security credentials, such as a password.
 The CAS protocol involves at least three parties: a client web browser, the web application requesting authentication, and the CAS server.
 It may also involve a back-end service, such as a database server, that does not have its own HTTP interface but communicates with a web application.